Peer Lending Investing lets you in on the profession of the super-rich, follow this Lending Club review and learn how to be a Fat Cat Banker

 Choosing loans with special criteria is the best way to make a higher return and lower your risk of default.
 There are plenty of Lending Club investing strategies for picking loans but you don’t really need to get too complicated in your criteria.

-- Maximum debt-to-income ratio of 30% for borrowers, meaning they spend less than a third of their income paying off debt each month
+- Maximum debt-to-income ratio of 25% for borrowers, meaning they spend less than a quarter of their income paying off debt each month

-These criteria don’t guarantee that the loan will pay off but the default on my portfolio has been lower than the Lending Club average and returns have been higher.
-I like to invest in loans across categories C through E which means gives me a good trade-off between risk and return.
+This Lending Club investing strategy doesn’t guarantee that the loan will pay off but the default on my portfolio has been lower than the Lending Club average and returns have been higher.
+I like to invest in loans across categories B through E which gives me a good trade-off between risk and return.

 For investors that want less risk in their peer lending investments, I would suggest you stick with the first three risk categories of loans plus the criteria above.
 This is a safe Lending Club investing strategy but can still provide stable monthly income and annual returns of 6% on your money.